raehik/spudowiar.github.io/_posts/jekyll/2015-08-25-jekyll-fun-and-profit.md

 ---
 title: "Jekyll: blogging for fun and profit"
 date: Tue, 25 Aug 2015 18:48:57 +0100
-categories: [jekyll]
 description: |
     From nothing to blog in under a day
 ---

 Woot.
-Like I said, [this is a blog]({% post_url 2015-08-24-hello-world %}).
+Like I said, [this is a blog]({% post_url jekyll/2015-08-24-hello-world %}).
 And this is the second post.
 But the third.
 And the second.
 But it's the third.
 And this is a joke.
 And it's really unfunny now... :laughing:

 Anyway... before I even wrote the first (which turned out to be the second) post, there was much work to be done.